neilpandya01/neil_projects/README.md

-The above files/folders consist of mostly personal projects (and select coursework assignments in C).
+The above files/folders consist of mostly Neil Pandya's personal projects (and select coursework assignments in C).